Looking for a GeneSight Alternative? Here's the Short Answer

 CYP2D6

-Metabolizes many antidepressants (paroxetine, venlafaxine, fluoxetine), ADHD medications (atomoxetine), pain medications (codeine, tramadol), tamoxifen, and beta-blockers (metoprolol).
-About 5-10% of Caucasians are poor metabolizers, and 1-2% are ultrarapid metabolizers.
+The most clinically important pharmacogene.
+Metabolizes many antidepressants (paroxetine, venlafaxine, fluoxetine, amitriptyline), ADHD medications (atomoxetine, amphetamine), pain medications (codeine, tramadol), tamoxifen, and beta-blockers (metoprolol).
+About 5 to 10 percent of people of European descent are poor metabolizers and 1 to 2 percent are ultrarapid metabolizers.

 CYP2C19